lino-framework/lino/docs/dev/choicelists.rst

 For example the :class:`lino.modlib.system.mixins.Genders` choicelist.

-Choicelists are actors.
+ChoiceLists are actors.
 This means that they are globally accessible using their actor name.

 >>> print(rt.modules.system.Genders)
 system.Genders

-Choicelists are never instantiated.
-They are just the class object itself.
+Like every Actor, ChoiceLists are never instantiated.
+They are just the class object itself:

 >>> from lino.modlib.system.mixins import Genders
 >>> Genders is rt.modules.system.Genders
 True

-Choicelists can be represented as tables:
+ChoiceLists can be rendered as tables:

 >>> rt.show(Genders)
 ======= ======== ========